 In addition to the above, an employer cannot retaliate against an employee for the following:

-If you believe you have suffered adverse consequences as a result of whistleblowing activity, feel free to contact The Law Office of Omid Nosrati at 310-553-5630 for a free case evaluation.
+If you believe you have suffered adverse consequences as a result of whistleblowing activity, feel free to contact Nosratilaw, A Professional Law Corporation at 310-553-5630 for a free case evaluation.